 During 2019, Xylem's Swedish subsidiary received a tax assessment for the 2013 tax year related to the tax treatment of an intercompany transfer of certain intellectual property that was made in connection with a reorganization of our European businesses.
 Xylem filed an appeal with the Administrative Court of Vaxjo, which rendered a decision adverse to Xylem in June 2022 for SEK794 million (approximately \$76 million USD), consisting of the full tax assessment amount plus penalties and interest.
 Xylem has appealed this decision with the intermediate appellate court, the Administrative Court of Appeal (the "Court").
 At this time, management, in consultation with external legal advisors, continues to believe it is more likely than not that Xylem will prevail on the proposed assessment and will continue to vigorously defend our position through the appellate process.
-The appeal to the Court's decision.
+The appeal to the Court is expected to take approximately one year; however, there can be no assurance as to the timing of the Court's decision.
 Both parties will have the ability to seek appeal of the Court's decision to the Supreme Administrative Court of Sweden.
 There can be no assurance that the final determination by the authorities will not be materially different than our position.
 As of December 31, 2022, we have not recorded any unrecognized tax benefits related to this uncertain tax position.